-Bob Effird, Course Director
+Bob Efird, Course Director

 Organization of the Course

 Wood Badge is organized as a pack and then a troop of Scouters.
 There are up to eight patrols in “Troop 1” and 6-8 Scouters per patrol.
 Each patrol is led by a patrol leader.
 This responsibility changes daily.
 A staff member is associated with each patrol and serves in the position as troop guide, much in the same way that the troop guide serves to help a new patrol in the standard Troop.